 The Idaho Museum of Natural History cares for over 500,000 specimens in our collections.
 The specimens we collect and conserve document the natural history of Idaho and the Intermountain West.
 The collections are divided into three divisions: Anthropology, Earth Sciences, and Life Sciences.
 Taken together they form...Read More »

 IMNH’s archives contains: film & audio recordings, photographic media, accession & exhibit records, & copies of our in-house publications.
 These records are specific to IMNH as an entity, and are the responsibility of the Registrar.
-They include original accession documentation for all collections, legal, copyright, and...Read More »
+They include original accession documentation for all collections, legal, copyright, and other records about the...Read More »

 Anthropology is the study of human cultural diversity, archaeology, language, and human biology and evolution.
-The collections at the IMNH are focused on Idaho, but...Read More »
+The collections at the IMNH are focused on Idaho, but span the globe in...Read More »

 The life sciences comprise all fields of science that involve the scientific study of living organisms, like plants, animals, and human beings.
-Included in the life sciences is biology, a natural science concerned with the study of life and...Read More »
+Included in the life sciences is biology, a natural science concerned with the study of life and living organisms, including...Read More »

 The IMNH bird collection includes approximately 1300 skins/skulls, from southeast Idaho.
 Mr. Richard J. Jeppson a local high school teacher and taxidermist donated is collection of approximately 387 skins and 150 taxidermy mounts.